OGDCL Spuds 4 Wells, Makes 3 Discoveries In 1st Half Of FY 2022-23 - UrduPoint

 The company said it, being the national flagship of the country's Exploration and Production (E&P) sector, was making all-out efforts to play a pivotal role in enhancing the energy security of Pakistan.

-"In this context, the company during July 2022 to December 2022 contributed around 46%, 29% and 37% towards the country's total oil, natural gas and LPG production respectively," it said.
+"In this context, the company during July 2022 to December 2022 contributed around 46 percent, 29 percent and 37 percent towards the country's total oil, natural gas and LPG production respectively," it said.